minima-global/minidocs/docs/runanode/selectplatform/windows.md

 Every 8 hours, the Watchtower will check whether there is a new version of Minima and will update if so.

-Next, access your MiniDapp hub and **[setup your Incentive Program account](#set-up-your-incentive-program-account)** to start earning Rewards.
+Continue to access your MiniDapp hub and setup your Incentive Program account to start earning Rewards.

-## Set up your Incentive Program account
+## Access your MiniDapp hub

 The first time accessing your MiniDapp hub, you may need to pass through the security warning - see below - as the MiniDapp system currently uses self-signed certificates.